fygar256/general-assembler-axx/README.md

 .setsym :: symbol :: n
 ```

-Writing this defines symbol with value n.
+Writing this defines symbol with the value n.

 Symbols are letters, numbers, and strings of several symbols.

-To define symbol2 with symbol1, write as follows.
+To define symbol2 with symbol1, write it as follows.

 ```
 .setsym ::symbol1 ::1
 .setsym ::symbol2 ::#symbol1
 ```

-Here is an example of symbol definition for z80.
+Here is an example of symbol definition z80.
 If you write the following in a pattern file:

 ```
 .setsym ::B ::0